keptn/lifecycle-toolkit/docs/content/en/docs/migrate/strategy/_index.md

 [KeptnMetric](../../yaml-crd-ref/metric)
 resources.
-Note that KLT allows you to support multiple data providers and multiple instances of each data provider for your SLI's.
+Note that KLT allows you to support multiple data providers and multiple instances of each data provider for your SLI's whereas Keptn v1 only allows you to use one SLI per project.

 ### SLOs